Blinatumomab

 Immunogenicity

-In clinical studies of adult ALL patients treated with blinatumomab, less than 3% tested positive for anti-blinatumomab antibodies.
-Six of those patients had anti-blinatumomab antibodies with in vitro neutralising activity.
+In clinical studies of adult ALL patients treated with blinatumomab, less than 2% tested positive for anti-blinatumomab antibodies.
+Of patients who developed anti-blinatumomab antibodies, the majority had in vitro neutralizing activity.
 No anti-blinatumomab antibodies were detected in clinical studies of paediatric patients with relapsed or refractory ALL treated with blinatumomab.

 Cross-check medications